A few common (and good) questions:

 No. However, the Model 99® is easily fired from either shoulder, and the Model M468 typically ejects spent shell casings directly to the side of the ejection port.

-Can I install a suppressor on my Barrett large-caliber rifle?
+Can I install a suppressor on my Barrett Model 82A1® rifle?

 Very bad idea.
 Installing a suppressor will void your warranty and may also damage your rifle.
 Repair bills for damaged Model 82A1® rifles often total over $1,500.
 The safe and effective use of a suppressor requires coordinated engineering of the rifle, the suppressor and the ammunition.
-The only suppressor that’s safe for your Model 82A1, Model 95 or Model 99® is one that’s offered by Barrett.
+The only .50 caliber rifle manufactured by Barrett that is suppressor capable is the M107A1.

 What bullet is in the .50 BMG M33 Ball ammunition?